Babson-Alling House: Summary evolution of the property

-The handsome and coherent appearances of the Babson-Alling property today results from three major periods of construction and remodeling.
-The gambrel roof house with its bold modillion cornice and massive central chimney is clearly a product of mid 18th century Georgian sensibilities.
+The handsome and coherent appearance of the Babson-Alling property today results from three major periods of construction and remodeling.
+The gambrel roof house with its bold modillion cornice and massive central chimney is a product of mid-eighteenth-century Georgian sensibilities.
 The east wing is either original or an early addition to the main block.

-During the Federal period fashionable entries with delicate fanlights and oval windows were added to the south facade and west elevation.
-At the same time, it appears that the landscape was enhanced by creation of a low rise with granite retaining wall as a pedestal for the house.
-In the early 20th century, ca. 1930, a delicate Federal Revival portico was added to the main entry and the yard was planted with white pines (W) and weeping willows (S), presumably as screens to increased traffic and encroaching development.
+During the Federal period, fashionable entries with delicate fanlights and oval windows were added to the south facade and west elevation.
+At the same time, it appears that the landscape was enhanced by the creation of a low-rise with a granite retaining wall as a pedestal for the house.
+In the early twentieth century, ca. 1930, a delicate Federal Revival portico was added to the main entry, and the yard was planted with white pines (W) and weeping willows (S), presumably as screens to increased traffic and encroaching development.
 At about the same time, a utilitarian board fence along Washington Street was replaced with a more decorative scalloped-top fence, a secondary wall with balustrade was added in front of the foundation, and a gazebo was erected southeast of the house.
 These complementary building and landscape features create a rich evolutionary overlay that illustrates the continuing history of the property.